This is my recommended reading list of the best relationship books based on what I have reviewed so far.

 Not Just Friends is actually about cheating and affairs.
-Some statistics seem to point out that cheating happen, sadly, in around half of the relationships.
+Some statistics seem to point out that cheating happens, sadly, in around half of relationships.

-If that weren’t a good reason enough to lean and research how to prevent affairs, Not Just Friends will greatly expand your knowledge on love, passion and emotional attachments.
+If that weren’t a good reason enough to learn and research how to prevent affairs, Not Just Friends will greatly expand your knowledge on love, passion, and emotional attachments.

 Quote: Affairs are traumatic for the cheated partner, and should be treated as such.